The Kansas City Royals have hired former Tampa Bay Rays bench coach Matt Quatraro as their new team manager.

 The Rays have done this before, first of all under Joe Maddon, quickly followed up for the past eight seasons by Cash in charge.

-Tampa Bay, a small market side with limited resources, are pretty much similar to Kansas City, so if the Royals can somehow emulate the success that the Rays have had, then Quatraro will have done an exceptional job.
+Tampa Bay, a small market side with limited resources, are pretty much similar to Kansas City, so if the Royals can somehow emulate the success that the Rays have had, then Quatraro will have done an exceptional job - all in good time though.

 One thing for certain though is that the Kansas City Royals have invested in Quatraro, but can he turn it around quickly?
-That is the big question.
+That is the big wait and see question.